Filter by type:

 Daniel Rodriguez-Criado, Maria Chli, Luis J. Manso and George Vogiatzis

-Conference Papers 26th IEEE International Conference on Intelligent Transportation Systems
+Conference Papers 2023 IEEE 26th International Conference on Intelligent Transportation Systems (ITSC) 24-28 September 2023.

 BibTeX